RedisLabs/redislabs-docs/content/rdi/upgrade.md

   ![Redis Data Integration update available](/images/rdi/redis-di-db-update-available.png)

-  You can also see this indication via the `rladmin`:
+  You can also see this indication using the `rladmin status` command:

   ```bash
   rladmin status modules all